cryoTUD/locscale/docs/about.md

 ## Bugs and questions

-For bug reports please use the [Github issue tracker](https://gitlab.tudelft.nl/aj-lab/locscale/issues).
+For bug reports please use the [LocScacle issue tracker](https://github.com/cryoTUD/locscale/issues) ).